denniemok/admin360-reloaded/README.md

 - It's so hard for me to explain everything here.
 Just give it a try, then you will know how it works! <br><br>

+## Commands

+The following is the updated Commands and Permissions for Admin36-Reloaded 8.1.2.
+For the permissions to work, a permission plugin (eg. LuckPerms, PermissionEx, GroupManager, etc.) is required.

+Commands without Permissions
+> /ticket, /ticket help - (no permission) - Display a list of commands <br>
+/admin360 help - (no permission) - Display a list of commands <br>
+/admin360 - (no permission) - Display Admin360 information

+Player Commands (admin360.player.*)
+> []: Optional; <>: Compulsory <br>
+/ticket create [details] - (admin360.player.basic) - Create a new ticket. <br>
+/ticket cancel - (admin360.player.basic) - Remove your ticket from the queue. <br>
+/ticket status - (admin360.player.status) - Check your ticket status. <br>
+/ticket stats - (admin360.player.stats) - View ticket statistics. <br>
+/ticket yes - (admin360.player.basic) - Feedback: Upvote a service. <br>
+/ticket no - (admin360.player.basic) - Feedback: Downvote a service.

+Staff Commands (admin360.staff.*)
+>[]: Optional; <>: Compulsory

+STEP 1: Choosing a ticket
+/ticket list - (admin360.staff.basic) - Display a list of tickets in the queue await to be processed.
+A handy tool for /ticket pick.
+/ticket pick <name> - (admin360.staff.basic) - Hand-pick a ticket from the queue, often based on the info from /ticket list.
+/ticker next - (admin360.staff.basic) - Proceed to process the next ticket in the queue.
+Good for those who are indecisive.
+[2 options here: You either pick one or do the next one.]

+STEP 2: Processing a ticket
+/ticket tp - (admin360.staff.tp) - Teleport to the player who opened the ticket that you are processing /ticket info - (admin360.staff.info) - Retrieve the details about the ticket that you are processing [Use other plugins for the communication part. e.g. /msg, /reply, etc.]

+STEP 3: Making a decision
+/ticket redirect <name> - (admin360.staff.redirect) - Redirect the ticket to another staff if it can only be resolved by staff of senior rank.
+/ticket drop - (admin360.staff.drop) - Drop or abandon the ticket, maybe because the one who opened the ticket asked silly questions or raised unreasonable requests.
+This can avoid receiving a revenge rating from some bad guys.
+/ticket close - (admin360.staff.basic) - Close and done-mark the ticket.
+[3 options here: You either redirect the ticket to someone else, drop it or close it.]

+Removal Tools
+/ticket purge - (admin360.staff.purge) - Remove all tickets in the queue.
+/ticket delete <name> - (admin360.staff.delete) - Delete silently everything related to a particular player regardless of his/her ticket status (except for completed tickets).

+Honor Points System
+/ticket hpstats [name] - (admin360.staff.hpstats) - Display honor points statistics.
+/ticket hptop [#] - (admin360.staff.hptop) - Display honor points leaderboard.
+/ticket history [#] - (admin360.staff.history) - Print honor points history.
+This can also be used as ticket history.
+/ticket hpreset <name> - (admin360.staff.hpreset) - Reset all records of a particular staff.
+It will also affect his or her records in /ticket history.

+Reload Config
+/admin360 reload - (admin360.staff.reload) - Reload the config file.

+IMPORTANT
+These permissions are not given to any user groups by default.
+You have to add them to the suitable permission group(s) by yourself.
+Admin360 will recognise those who have the permission "admin360.staff.basic" as staff when they join the server.

+To prevent boosting, your staff with permission "admin360.staff.basic" will not be allowed to use the command "/ticket create" by default.
+This is a hard-coded anti-exploit mechanism. <br><br>

+## Prerequisites

+- Java 8+
+- SQLite (org.sqlite.jdbc) or MySQL (com.mysql.jdbc) Drivers
+(Should have been installed by your hosting providers by default)
+- Permission Plugin (e.g. LuckPerms, PermissionEx, GroupManager, etc.)
+- Spigot 1.7.x/1.8.x/1.9.x/1.10.x/1.11.x/1.12.x/1.13.x/1.14.x/1.15.x/1.16.x/1.17.x/1.18.x/1.19.x/1.20.x (should be working on Bukkit, Paper or any of their forks)
+- For versions that support Bukkit 1.6 or earlier, download it from the old abandoned project page: https://dev.bukkit.org/bukkit-plugins/admin360/ <br><br>

 ## Support